EFOD London established in 2013 by former members of EFOD North West, with support from the ICE Graduates and Students committee.

 and the journey was remarkably puncture free for all of us, except for Felix, who had six punctures.

 Many thanks to those who donated, all proceeds from our fundraising events go directly towards funding our projects at Kumi Hospital.

-July we will be attempting to climb to the three highest points of the UK in just 24 hours!
+attempting to climb to the three highest points of the UK in just 24 hours!